pmijar/Extract_Clean/README.md

 ## Output of the run_analysis.R script

-The ouput of the run_analysis.R script would generate the required tidy data set as **_tidy_Data.txt_** file under data folder in the current working directory.
+The output of the run_analysis.R script would generate the required tidy data set as **_tidy_Data.txt_** file under data folder in the current working directory.

 ## Additional Information